Ciara Becomes The First To Twerk On Met Gala Red Carpet: ‘History Has Been Made’

 Ciara attended last night’s Met Gala event and owned a couple of looks.

 When attending the red carpet, Ciara posted a video to her Instagram page which also included Big Freedia.
 The video consisted of the pair fiercely walking up and down the red stairs owning their beauty.
-The music played over the top of the video is Big Freedia’s “Play” which they both end up dancing to in the clip.
+The music played over the top of the video is Big Freedia’s “Play,” which they both end up dancing to in the clip.
 Cici and Freedia start twerking, which is apparently the first time this has ever been done according to Ciara’s caption.

 “History has been made!
 First time twerking has ever happened on the Met Gala Red Carpet!
 Kicking of the Met with @VogueMagazine.
 CC and @BigFreedia. #Dance,” she told her 22 million followers.

 For Ciara’s first red carpet appearance, she rocked an all-black look which covered the majority of her body.
 The only thing mainly on display was her arms and shoulders.
 Recently, the “Body Party” hitmaker has been wearing a lot of dresses and clothing that showed off her midriff, so it was nice to see another side to the entertainer.
-Her hair was tied up on both sides of her head that gave very youthful energy and reminiscent of Mickey Mouse.
-The Inquisitr reported her Billboard Music Awards red carpet look last week which complemented her incredible body.
+Her hair was tied up on both sides of her head, which gave off very youthful energy and was reminiscent of Mickey Mouse.
+The Inquisitr reported her Billboard Music Awards red carpet look last week, which complemented her incredible body.

 In her second look, Ciara’s hair was bigger than ever and was named best hair by Harper’s Bazaar.